olibucko/argus/README.md

 python -m security_dashboard.app
 ```

 The dashboard will be available at `http://localhost:5000`.
+Most settings initially configured in config.json can now be adjusted from the live web dashboard.

 ## License